 - Giving Sincere Compliments

 What is a Negative Interaction?

-More often than not, we can easily look at the list of negative habits and point to the ones your partner does to you.
+More often than not, we can easily look at the list of negative habits and point to the ones our partner does to us.
 It’s not so easy to see the one that you often do to your partner.
 Become aware of your own non-verbal and verbal cues and acknowledge the ones that you need some work on.

 Here are some examples of negative interactions: